To go away and sin no more,

 But if that effort be too great,

-, in which Jesus releases an adulteress rather than stone her to death, as was common at the time.
+Trope Namer is The Bible, in which Jesus releases an adulteress rather than stone her to death, as was common at the time.
+Easy, then, to see why the hero who bestows this mercy is often a Messianic Archetype or All-Loving Hero.

-- Goku of Dragon Ball Z tries this on Frieza twice.
+- Goku of Dragon Ball Z tries this on Freeza twice.
 It doesn't work.

 - This happens in the Nuts Fujimori manga adaptation of Fire Emblem: Seisen no Keifu.
 In this adaptation, one of the early bad guys, Kinbois of Verdane, is portayed as deep down not being evil, just someone influencable who was following the wrong path.
 Sigurd notices this, and lets him live on the promise he will atone for his sins.
 Kinbois is genuinely moved by this mercy and promises.
 This turns out to be crucial, as Kinbois' brother Jamuka later fights Sigurd because he believes, in a misunderstanding, that Sigurd has killed his beloved brother in battle: after learning the truth and seeing Sigurd's generosity, Jamuka joins his party.

-- The Trope Namer is a story in The Bible.
+- The Trope Namer is a story in The Bible, specifically The Four Gospels.

 - If you identify "the hero" in the page description with God, you'd have a fairly accurate representation of the Christian doctrines of repentance and salvation.